keithhb33/Content-Aware-Aspect-Ratio/README.md

 # Content-Aware-Media-Aspect-Ratio

-Use AI and Photoshop to modernize media of 4:3 aspect ratio to 16:9.
+Uses content-aware image resizing to port 4:3 media to a 16:9 aspect ratio.